namannehra/flipping-pages/README.md

 If a child component has internal state then that **state will not be synced** between both the page renders.
 The same also applies to uncontrolled components.

+# Hire me

+I'm looking for a full time job as a front end web dev.
+Email me at naman6469@pm.me.